sct-pipeline/contrast-agnostic-softseg-spinalcord/README.md

 * `-i-folder`: Path to folder containing CSA results from models to analyse
 * `-include`: names of the folder names to include in the analysis (one model = one foler)

-## 7. Run QC report on prediction masks from other datasets
+## 7. Get QC reports for other datasets

 1. Got inside the `scripts` folder:
 ~~~